On dispersive quantization and fractalization for the Kawahara equation: Introduction

-We also calculate the fractal dimension of the graph of the solution at irrational time slices in terms of regularity of initial data. \begin{thm} Let $u$ be a solution to \eqref{KA} with $g\in BV$.
+We further calculate the fractal dimension of the solution's graph at irrational time slices based on the regularity of the initial data. \begin{thm} Let $u$ be a solution to \eqref{KA} with $g\in \textnormal{BV}$.
 Suppose that\footnote{Since $g\in BV$ it follows that $\sigma_0\ge1/2$.}

 Then, for almost all $t\in\mathbb{R}\setminus \pi \mathbb{Q}$, the graph of the solution has upper Minkowski dimension $D\in[\frac{33}{16}-2\sigma_0,\frac{31}{16}]$.
 Moreover, the graph of $|u(x,t)|^2$ has upper Minkowski dimension at most $\frac{31}{16}$. \end{thm}